WDI-SEA/react-development-course-materials/04-APIs and Heroku/02-introduction-to-APIs-lecture.md

 - Over your development career, you'll see tons of references to APIs.
 Today, we'll learn about connecting to RESTful APIs through HTTP requests.

 - Basically, an API is a service that provides raw data for public use.
-As third-party software developers, we can access an organization's API and use their data within our own applications.
+As third-party software developers, we can access an organization's API and use its data within our own applications.

 </aside>